Kynake/BetterFoliage/README.md

 ## License and Modpacks

-Better Foliage - Legacy Edition is under the [MIT License](https://github.com/Kynake/BetterFoliage/blob/master/LICENSE).
+Better Foliage - Legacy Edition is under the [MIT License](https://opensource.org/license/MIT).
 You may use or fork and modify this mod, or use it in modpacks, without asking for permission.
 I would appreciate being informed about it, for curiosity's sake.

+For more information see the [LICENSE](https://github.com/Kynake/BetterFoliage/blob/master/LICENSE) file.
+This readme is not a replacement for the full license text.